Harrogate Ladies' College: Academic performance

-Pastoral Care
+Pastoral care

-As a Christian school, pupils are encouraged to attend chapel services but welcomes pupils of "all faiths or none".
+As a Christian school, pupils are encouraged to attend chapel services but the school accepts pupils of "all faiths or none".
 The school has links with the local parish church St Wilfrid's Church.
 A school chaplain oversees pastoral care and spiritual aspects of the school curriculum.
 The College has its own health and wellness centre.

-House System
+House system

 Upon entry, pupils are placed into one of the four houses.
 Over the school year, the houses will compete in inter-house competitions.

 Highfield

 The junior school houses are named after four of the Yorkshire Dales.